olehmisar/haxilium/README.md

 })
 ```

 Then we can use `sendChatInfo(message: string, playerID: int)`.
-If player types "get info" in a chat we will send some info message to him:
+If player types `'get info'` in a chat we will send some info message to him:
 ```js
 room.on('playerChat', function (player, message) {
     if (message === 'get info') {